bradfrost/atomic-design/chapter-5.md

 ## Make it bigger
 A visible, cross-disciplinary, approachable pattern library is one that your team will come back to again and again.
 Use that to your advantage.
 Since the team's eyeballs are already fixated on that one resource, there's a big opportunity to extend it to include other helpful documentation like the voice and tone, brand, code, design principles and writing guidelines we discussed in [chapter 1](/chapter-1/).

 {% include figure.html src="../images/content/styleguide-harmony.png" caption="Intuit's Harmony design system includes a pattern library, design principles, voice and tone, marketing guidelines, and more.
-Housing this helpful documentation under one roof helps increase its visibility." %}
+Housing this helpful documentation under one roof helps increase its visibility and effectiveness." %}

 Now, your organization may not need to create every flavor of style guide out there, but the point is that **creating a centralized style guide hub builds more awareness of best practices, increasing the documentation's effectiveness**.